-But Johnson’s family has always believed he was murdered, the victim of a gay-hate crime, and lobbied for years for the case to be reopened.
+But Scott Johnson’s family always believed he fell victim to foul play, the victim of a gay hate crime.
+They lobbied for years for a re-examination of the case.

-That led to a second inquest in 2012, which returned an open finding, and the case was referred back to police for re-investigation with a $100,000 reward offered for information.
+That led to a second inquest in 2012.
+It returned an open finding and referred the case back to police for re-investigation.
+This time, the state offered a $100,000 reward for information.

 The family’s lawyer, John Agius SC, told the NSW Coroner’s Court this week a private investigation had identified 50 people of interest and five gangs who bashed gay men in the same general geographical area.

 Outside court, Scott Johnson’s brother, Steve, expressed the family’s gratitude for the new inquest.

 Family grateful for new inquest

 “I came into this same building 26 years ago, in 1989, when the police had rushed to judgement, as they’ve done in so many other deaths of gay men in Sydney in that time,” he said.